blocksoar/RedditUpvotes/README.md

-# RedditUpvotes
-Service for boosting reddit upvotes and boosting reddit account karma
+Upvotes.io Service for boosting reddit upvotes and boosting reddit account karma

-BoostRedditUpvotes
+Upvotes.io

-BoostRedditUpvotes: Buy Reddit Upvotes
+Upvotes.io: Buy Reddit Upvotes

 Buy Reddit Upvotes and Accounts

-BoostRedditUpvotes is a social media marketing service that allows businesses and causes to promote their content on Reddit.
+Upvotes.io is a social media marketing service that allows businesses and causes to promote their content on Reddit.
 Services for near instant delivery of Reddit upvotes and Reddit accounts.

 Sample Content